drduh/Debian-Privacy-Server-Guide/README.md

     [INFO] Server key fingerprint is 9147:...:212E
     [NOTICE] Proxying from 127.0.0.1:40 to 104.197.215.107:5355

-Outgoing DNS packets should be encrypted from the client.
-For example, take a packet capture while running `dig a google.to @127.0.0.1 -p 40` in another terminal:
+Outgoing DNS packets will now be encrypted from the client.

+For example, take a packet capture on the client while running `dig a google.to @127.0.0.1 -p 40` in another terminal:

     $ sudo tcpdump -As80 -tni eth0 "udp port 5355"
     listening on eth0, link-type EN10MB (Ethernet), capture size 80 bytes